tedoaba/KAIM-W11/README.md

 ### Authors
 This project was completed by Tadesse Abateneh.

-For further details, questions, or collaborations, please reach out to [your contact information].
+For further details, questions, or collaborations, please reach out to [Email](tedoaba@gmail.com)